-Visiting the Faroe Islands?
-You have found my personal notes and travel tips, such as the best time to visit the Faroe Islands and miscellaneous facts which I obtain from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
+The best time to visit the Faroe Islands and other travel tips.
+I obtain these travel ideas from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
+Enjoy!

 Best Time to Visit the Faroe Islands

 Short Answer: May to September

 Longer Answer: Year around you can expect cool, chilly weather in the Faroe Islands.
 Generally May and June are the driest months with the rain increasing to its peak between late September and January.
 Temperatures are highest between mid-June and mid-September, peaking in late-July and August.
 That said, expect the warmest temperatures to average something just above 50F(10C).
 Temperatures stay within a reasonably tight band, so winter is probably warmer than you’d think it would be and summer is probably colder than you’d think it would be.
 Also, the Faroe Islands, given their location and exposure, experience drastic weather swings on any given day.
 You should basically expect it to be cool, with highly variable weather conditions and wind.